At-Risk Animals

 View more..

-Azara is on the at-risk list due to behavior.
-Her owner describes her as a talkative and play cat that loves to play with toys.
+Kuti is on the at-risk list due to behavior.
 She is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+She has not warmed up despite staff using treats to build a positive association.
 Due to her stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
 She would do best in a home with adopters who are willing to give her plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
-Azara has minor dental disease.

 View more..